TonyKrueger/support-agent-one/Project-Wiki/DocumentProcessing.md

 3. **Embedding Generation**: Converting text chunks to vector embeddings
 4. **Vector Storage**: Storing embeddings in a vector database for similarity search

+> **Note:** Our system now uses the Application Layer Chunking implementation, which provides enhanced chunking capabilities and better integration with OpenAI.
+See [Application Layer Chunking](ApplicationLayerChunking.md) for details on this implementation.

 ## Architecture

 The document processing system is implemented as a modular service that coordinates between OpenAI and Supabase: